mhdirkse/counting-language/LANGUAGE_REFERENCE.md

     # Should be true
     print (distribution 1 unknown 1).known().isSet();

-Counting-language behaves specially when you create distrubitions with `bool` elements.
+Counting-language behaves specially when you create distributions with `bool` elements.
 When you use the `total` clause, the missing values are not unknowns but they are the opposite of the value that is added explicitly.
 Here is an example:

 	print distribution 3 of true total 5;